 Are you facing assault charges in California?
 Violation of Penal Code 242 is a misdemeanor offense that can wreak havoc on your future options.
 Too often, those charged with this offense are unaware of the severity of their charges and make mistakes that are not in their best interest.
 By speaking with a skilled Orange County assault attorney, you can avoid common pitfalls that alleged offenders commonly fall victim to.

-At MacGregor & Collins, LLP, our assault lawyers in Orange County have assisted countless defendants in Southern California courts.
+At MacGregor & Collins, LLP, our attorneys have assisted countless violent crime defendants in Southern California courts.
 Ronald MacGregor and Randy Collins, firm partners, have decades of experience that you can take advantage of with no obligation to retain their services.
 Call (888) 250-2865 to take advantage of a confidential free consultation.

 PC 240 Defined

 According to California Penal Code 240, anyone who willfully behaves in a way that would result in force, even if the force does not occur, can be convicted of committing assault.